The 45-credit program has four levels and is designed to be completed over two years.

 - Public presentation and personal reflection

 MBA students work with a faculty advisor and industry or community mentor to develop a strong project that creates new social and business value.
-At the end of their Marlboro journey, students share their capstone project with a broad audience in a TED-style presentation, reflect in writing on their most significant personal and professional insights, and engage in an hour-long retrospective conversation with the degree chair, faculty advisor and capstone coordinator.
+At the end of their Marlboro journey, students share their project with a broad audience in a TED-style presentation, reflect in writing on their most significant personal and professional insights, and engage in an hour-long retrospective conversation with the degree chair, faculty advisor and capstone coordinator.
 For more details and a sample schedule, look under specific concentration areas.